2022 Legacy of Liberty and Open House

-A U.S. Air Force Air Demonstration Squadron, known as the “Thunderbirds,” F-16 Fighting Falcon taxis to park in preparation for the 2022 Legacy of Liberty Air Show and Open House, May 4, 2022, on Holloman Air Force Base, New Mexico.
-The Thunderbirds are the headlining act for Holloman’s 2022 Legacy of Liberty air show and open house, which has 15 different performance groups scheduled including the F-35 Lightning II and A-10C Thunderbolt Demonstration Teams.
+2022 Legacy of Liberty Air Show and Open House volunteers assist families arriving at the event, May 8, 2022, on Holloman Air Force Base, New Mexico.
+Airmen from various units at Holloman volunteered to assist with multiple roles during the air show from road guards to concessions stands.
 (U.S. Air Force photo by Senior Airman Adrian Salazar)

 |Date Taken: